 Are tribes a starting point for building a greater whole?
 After all tribes of pre-Columbian North America had a trading network that extended from Alaska to Panama.
 Do tribes cooperate and combine for mutual support?
 Do they make us more interesting rather than an anonymous island in an urban sea?
 Is the Earth really one country and all humanity its citizens or family members?
 Do tribes represent a barrier or a safety net that tells us who we are?
 If we have no tribe, do we have an identity?
 Do tribes represent order or rigidity?
 Do we make our own or are they imposed on us at birth?
 Can we have a little of both?

 What kind of tribe member was the Good Samaritan?
 He belonged to a group antagonistic to Jews but aided a wounded traveler when the man’s own tribal leaders would not.
 Did he ignore his tribe or was altruism something his tribe expected such as the hospitality nomadic people give to any visitor?
 Do shared experiences and kindnesses create new tribes?
 Are these shared actions part of the “mystic chords of memory” Abraham Lincoln believed bound all Americans North and South together?
 Can we be a good tribal member and a good citizen?

-On Monday, December 17 from 7-9 PM at Interfaith Action of Greater St. Paul, 1671 Summit Avenue, St. Paul, Inter-belief Conversation Café will ask if God and Caesar can co-exist or should stay in separate venues.
-Agreements of open-mindedness, acceptance, curiosity, discovery, sincerity, brevity, and confidentiality will hopefully keep the peace.
-Christmas is just around the corner and treats are available to all!
+On Monday, February 18 from 7-9 PM at Interfaith Action of Greater St. Paul, 1671 Summit Avenue, St. Paul, Inter-belief Conversation Café will ask for tribal identification but also if we are more than that.
+Agreements of open-mindedness, acceptance, curiosity, discovery, sincerity, brevity, and confidentiality will hopefully warfare from breaking out.
+No matter your tribe there will be treats!

 See more of our past Inter-Belief Conversation Café topics.